Play Audio

 • Law Enforcement and Security

-Police officers, security guards and related positions often work overnight to ensure safety.
+Police officers, security guards, and others work overnight to keep communities safe.

 • Manufacturing

-Some factories and manufacturing plants operate around the clock to maximize production.
-Workers in these facilities might be involved in assembly, machine operation and quality control.
+Many factories operate around the clock, with workers in assembly, machine operation and quality control.

 • Transportation